General Troubleshooting Strategies

 - Docker not mounting your code: If you

 lsand there's nothing there, Docker may not be mounting your code.
 See docker installation for testing docker install.
 (Is Docker, the drive or directory where your project is must be shared.
-In Docker Toolbox it must be a subdirectory of your home directory unless you make special accomodations for Docker Toolbox).
+In Docker Toolbox it must be a subdirectory of your home directory unless you make special accommodations for Docker Toolbox).

-ddev export-dbor something like
+ddev start says something like "Failed to start

 Support options has a variety of options.